 How to Boost Nitric Oxide Levels

 As mentioned earlier, L-Arginine facilitates the production of Nitric Oxide.
-There are lots of dietary sources of L-Arginine and nitrates which facilitate the release of Nitric oxide.
-The following are some foods that have the ability to boost L-Arginine Levels:
+There are lots of dietary sources of L-Arginine and nitrates which promote the release of Nitric oxide.
+The following are some foods that can boost L-Arginine Levels:

 - Dairy Products